beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 - Simplicity is key
 - A system will keep you going, also in moments of failure

-One of the key points here is the creation of (good) habits and the displine to carry it out.
+One of the key points here is the creation of (good) habits and the discipline to carry it out.
 A recent blog post titled:
 ["Screw motivation, what you need is discipline"](http://www.wisdomination.com/screw-motivation-what-you-need-is-discipline/) argues for the same point.
 It basically boils down to growing habits and not let yourself be driven by your emotional state.